jlearman/nord-jRhodes3d/README.md

 The jRhodes3 sampleset has 5 velocity layers, but sadly Nord user samples are limited to a single velocity layer.
 I selected the middle layer, more or less.
 Some samples have tuning adjusted so that they layer nicely with Nord's EP8 Nefertiti Rhodes.
-I set the jRodes at dynamics level 1 and Nefertiti at dynamics level 3, so that Nefertiti provides the growl when I dig in.
+I set the jRodes at dynamics level 2 and Nefertiti at dynamics level 3, so that Nefertiti provides the growl when I dig in.
-I set Nefertiti 3 to 6 dB lower.
+I set Nefertiti 3 to 3 dB lower.

+Two versions are provided:
+- jRhodes4d-st.nsmp3 - DYNAMICS not enabled, so no velocity-based filter
+- jRhodes4d-st-dynamic.nsmp3 - DYNAMICS enabled, so less LPF with higher velocities.

+I use the non-dynamic version, which when layered with Nefertiti, is more realistic.

 The rest of this page was duplicated from the jRhodes3d sfz sampleset.